 Describing changes in magnet schools and their districts.
 ELA achievement in both the converting magnet schools and their districts overall improved after conversion, with the increase for the magnet schools greater by 2.5 percentile points (Exhibit ES.3).
-Magnet schools' mathematics achievement also improved by 2.0 percentile points more than in the magnet schools and their districts test score increases in the magnet schools and their districts are considered statistically similar.
+Magnet schools' mathematics achievement also improved by 2.0 percentile points more than in the magnet schools' districts, though the average mathematics test score increases in the magnet schools and their districts are considered statistically similar.